A Quick Overview of ObamaCare and How it Works

 (ObamaCare Summary Image is public domain)

 ObamaCare also expands Medicaid in order to provide health coverage to 15.9 million uninsured Americans who are falling in between the cracks of being able to afford insurance and qualifying for Medicaid.
 Obama’s health care plan overhauls Medicare as well adding new benefits, expanding coverage, fighting fraud, cutting costs, and improving care for patients.

 Want more than a Summary of ObamaCare, get the full text and learn more about the ObamaCare Bill.

 The ObamaCare cost will be around $1.1 trillion over the next ten year according to an updated CBO report.
 This number may seem big but the end result is actually a reduction of our national deficit by $143 billion dollars!

-Summarizing the cost of ObamaCare for individuals is trickier; those who make over 400% of the poverty line may pay about what they do now, while those under will most likely pay less, due to financial assistance.
+Summarizing the cost of ObamaCare for individuals is trickier; those who make over 400% of the poverty line may pay about what they do now (taking into account premium costs rise annually), while those under will most likely pay less, due to financial assistance.
+Many uninsured young adults will get a plan for $100 or less.
+Given that the ACA embraces the free market and is based on income and region, everyone pays something different for their needs and specific situation.
 Learn more about ObamaCare’s Cost.